elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 ---
 ---
 #### **[Component] The Heritage (Al-Turath)**

-The Prophet ﷺ did not just establish the covenant; he constructed its sacred architecture.
-The great Imams who inherited this structure were not mere residents.
-They were its first and most devoted guardians, tasked with measuring its foundations and articulating the profound weight it was built to bear.
-Their words, therefore, are not meant for mere comfort; they are the plumb lines that reveal the true, unyielding verticality of this divine institution.
+The great Damascene scholar, Ibn al-Qayyim al-Jawziyya, for example, described the covenant not through the lens of law, but through the lens of the soul's purpose.
+For him, the ultimate goal of marriage was a partnership in worship, a shared journey towards Allah that beautified and completed the faith of both partners.
+This vision frames the covenant as a vehicle for spiritual ascent.

-No one articulated this shocking gravity with more intellectual force than the Proof of Islam, Imam Abu Hamid al-Ghazali.
+If Ibn al-Qayyim described the covenant's sublime purpose, the Proof of Islam, Imam Abu Hamid al-Ghazali, articulated its shocking gravity with more intellectual force than the Proof of Islam, Imam Abu Hamid al-Ghazali.
 His choice of words is a deliberate shock to the system.

+(The great masters, in their desire to awaken the soul from its slumber, sometimes used language that is intentionally shocking to the modern ear.
+It must be understood not as a legal description, but as a spiritual shock treatment.)
 **Specimen:**

 **Source:** Al-Ghazali, Abu Hamid. *Ihya' 'Ulum al-Din*, Vol. 2, *Kitab Adab al-Nikah* (The Book on the Etiquettes of Marriage).